Kenya vs Tanzania, which is better for safari?

-Kenya & Tanzania – The Cost of Safari
+Kenya vs Tanzania – The Cost of Safari

 Whilst you can go on budget safaris in both Kenya and Tanzania, Kenya’s budget safaris tend to be cheaper than Tanzania’s.
 Especially in the most famous parks.
-This is due to the higher park fees in Tanzania and the remoteness of the Serengeti, compared with the Masai Mara, which is easier to get to.
+This is due to the higher park fees in Tanzania and the remoteness of the Serengeti, compared with the Masai Mara, which is easier (and quicker) to get to by road.

-A budget trip to the Masai Mara, is always cheaper than a trip of the same length to than a budget trip to the Serengeti.
-For example, a 3-day Masai Mara safari staying in a glamping resort or tented camp, is generally cheaper than a 3-day camping safari in the Serengeti & Ngorongoro Crater.
+A budget trip to the Masai Mara, will always cheaper than a budget trip to the Serengeti.
+For example, a 3-day Masai Mara safari staying in a glamping resort or tented camp is generally cheaper than a 3-day camping safari in the Serengeti & Ngorongoro Crater.
 Travelling in a group will also help to reduce costs.
 You can also get to the Masai Mara by public transport which will also save costs.